 McHenry Dam, nestled in the southwest corner of Moraine Hills State Park, is a large and peaceful destination in itself.
 With the quiet roar of the dam in the background and stand of large, dense trees, the dam offers a lovely place to relax for fishermen and picnickers alike.
 Moraine Hills State Park’s system of hiking trails connects the dam to the rest of the park, but the dam has its own parking area and facilities as well.

-One of the favored fishing spots in the area, and it’s easy to see why fishermen like McHenry Dam: a nice elevated fishing perch, an onsite bait and concessions store, restrooms and lots of free parking.
-Fish Tales Concession offers bait, boat rentals and ice cream and other snack items, as well as a place to congregate and tell your own fish tales about the one that got away.
+One of the favored fishing spots in the area, and it’s easy to see why fishermen like McHenry Dam: a nice elevated fishing perch, an onsite bait and concessions store, restrooms, and lots of free parking.
+Fish Tales Concessions offers bait, boat rentals, ice cream, and other snack items, as well as a place to congregate and tell your own fish tales about the one that got away.

 The same things make it a perfect picnic spot, with the addition of picnic tables under the trees, a smattering of fire pits and grills, and a couple of swings for the kids.
 Keep in mind, this is an old-school park with lots of grass to run on and nature to explore rather than a fancy playground-type park.
 And that’s a good thing.